venkat299/CS6847-Cloud-Computing/README.md

 ```bash
 node client.js http://localhost:3000 dockerswarm 10
 ```
+Note: The stack file sets a high `nofile` ulimit and enables `CLUSTER_WORKERS=2` per container to increase per‑instance throughput.
+Scale replicas and/or workers to push higher.

 ### Run without Swarm (single container)
 If you only need one replica locally: